reddec/trusted-cgi/docs/usage/actions.md

 That's it!

-You will in UI/{Lambda}/Actions button `update`.
-If you will push it, the `update` target will be invoked.
+You will see the button `update` in the `Actions` tab.
+If you push it, the `update` target will be invoked.

-You also can schedule automatic update in a `Schedule` tab!
+You also can schedule an automatic update in the `Schedule` tab!

-Bonus: if you used `create from git` button for new lambda in UI, the `update` target will be automatically generated for your convenience.
+Bonus: if you used the `create from git` button for a new lambda in the UI, the `update` target will automatically be generated for your convenience.